CMCD1996/Portfolio/resume.md

 ### **University of Auckland Dean’s Leadership Programme (2017)**

 * Selected as one of 10 Part II undergraduate engineering students for leadership training and mentorship.
-We had leadership sessions with business leaders, academic staff, and the Vice Chancellor
+We had leadership sessions with industry and academic leaders

 ### **Mental Health Foundation Fundraiser (2019)**

 * Raised $1600 for the Mental Health Foundation of New Zealand

 # **Academic achievements & awards**

+### **University of Auckland Engineering Dean’s Honours List (2020)**
+* Recognised for demonstrating excellence in academic performance by being in the top 5% or attaining a GPA of over 8.25 in Part IV Engineering

 ### **University of Auckland Blues Award for Innovation (2020)**